Deirror/FMI/OOP/README.md

 # Object Oriented Programming (OOP)
 --> OOP tasks and much more <-- blah, blah, blah

-This repository is full of tasks from  **Object Oriented Programming** seminars in FMI, Sofia.
+This dir is full of tasks from  **Object Oriented Programming** seminars in FMI, Sofia.
 Some of them are made by me!